Profile: Yingluck Shinawatra

 They suggested her primary role was to marshal the Thaksin faithful - the mainly poor rural voters who kept him in power - and then serve as his proxy as he governed from overseas exile.

 Ms Yingluck performed well on the campaign trail - people seemed to warm to her.
-And the Thaksin faithful backed her party in 2011 polls.
+The numerous supporters of Mr Thaksin backed her party Pheu Thai - which her brother founded - in 2011 polls.

 - Born 21 June 1967